 - I am aware this opportunity doesn’t pay as much as I was making before.
 I would be perfectly satisfied with a salary offer within the range appropriate for this job and what my skills and experience can bring to your operations.

 - The most important thing I wanted to tell them was why I was there pursuing this opportunity.
-NOT because I just NEEDED a job but because I WANTED to do THIS job and learn all I could about the Wireless Network and industry.
+NOT because I just NEEDED a job but because I WANTED to do THIS job.
+I really wanted to work in and learn all I could about Wireless Networks and the industry.

 Success!
-I was hired and was there just short of 2 years and learned everything I wanted to learn about wireless technology and their networks.
-I only left this fun stepped-down position to accept another encore career opportunity.
-Another from my bucket list of jobs that I wanted to do.
+I was hired and was there just short of 2 years working and learning everything I had hoped to learn about wireless technology and their networks.
+I only left this fun stepped-down position to accept what became my encore career opportunity.
+It was another targeted pursuit from my bucket list of jobs that I wanted to do.

 This stepped-down Wireless Tech job was a very rewarding experience.
-I was able to apply my skills to help them make improvements in some of their operations.
-Including technical documentation and training other technicians.
+I was able to apply my skills to help them make improvements in some of their operations, including technical documentation and training other technicians.
+Hopefully I set a good example for early retirees seeking stepped down retirement opportunities.

 Being Early Retired and Overqualified can be a tricky challenge to overcome.
-There is no simple remedy or one-answer to overcome it.
+There is no simple remedy or one-answer success.
 It comes down to understanding the employer view-point and knowing your motivations to counter them.
 Even then it may not be enough.
-If you are set on a stepped-down position I have some more recommendations.
+Here’s a recommendation if you are set on a stepped-down position.

 I have become friends with the owner of a Temp Agency through socializing at the local coffee-shop.
 She gave me some great advice.
 She explained that it would be easier to prove you aren’t a job hopping flight risk and serious about your new stepped-down lifestyle targets if you have already been doing it.